Note on linear relations in Galois cohomology and {\'e}tale $K$-theory of curves: Abstract

 \section{Abstract}

-In this paper we investigate a local to global principle for {\'e}tale K-theory of curves.
-More precisely, we show that the result obtained by G.Banaszak and the author in \cite{bk13} describing the sufficient condition for the local to global principle to hold is the best possible (i.e this condition is also necessary).
-We also give examples of curves that fulfil the assumptions imposed on the Jacobian of the curve.
+In this paper we investigate a local to global principle for Galois cohomology of number fields with coefficients in the Tate module of an abelian variety.
+In \cite{bk13} G. Banaszak and the author obtained the sufficient condition for the validity of the local to global principle for {\'e}tale $K$-theory of a curve .
+This condition in fact has been established by means of an analysis of the corresponding problem in the Galois cohomology.
+We show that in some cases this result is the best possible i.e if this condition does not hold we obtain counterexamples.
+We also give some examples of curves and their Jacobians.
 Finally, we prove the dynamical version of the local to global principle for {\'e}tale $K$-theory of a curve.
-The dynamical local to global principle for the groups of Mordell-Weil type has recently been considered by S.Bara{\'n}czuk in \cite{b17}.
+The dynamical local to global principle for the groups of Mordell-Weil type has recently been considered by S. Bara{\'n}czuk in \cite{b17}.
 We show that all our results remain valid for Quillen $K$-theory of ${\cal X}$ if the Bass and Quillen-Lichtenbaum conjectures hold true for ${\cal X}.$

 \subjclass[2010]{Primary 19Fxx; Secondary 11Gxx,14H40.} \keywords{algebraic curve, {\'e}tale $K$-theory, curve, Hasse principle}